gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

-   The value "2" is defined as an indication to the peer that from its perspective all SCTP packets with user message or using the SCTP-AUTH key associated with the oldest DTLS connection have been sent and acknowledged as received in a non-renegable way.
+   The value "2" is defined as an indication to the peer that from its perspective all SCTP packets with user message or using the SCTP AUTH key associated with the oldest DTLS connection have been sent and acknowledged as received in a non-renegable way.
 This is used per {{Parallel-Dtls}} to initiate the closing of the DTLS connections during rekeying.